Malobika8/All-In-One/SpringCore/SpringAnnotations-Ch-4.md

 # **Spring Annotations**

 1. *@Component:* Creates an object for us and registers that object in the IOC container. @Component annotation can be used instead of
-  specifying beans in xml file.
-Similar to how an id was added in xml file to each bean, an id can be added to each component.
+  specifying beans in an XML file.
+Similar to how an ID was added in XML file to each bean, an ID can be added to each component.

    <img width="722" alt="Screenshot 2024-05-22 at 7 21 41 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/af1662ac-ba86-4903-be21-3000c4d5c398">

-   However, if an id is not mentioned, the class name will be considered as bean id.
+   However, if an ID is not mentioned, the class name will be considered a bean ID.

    Make sure to enable Component Scan.